 In Playa Larga we arrived on a weekend and all the shops were closed and we were unable to buy water unless buying small bottles at a restaurant.
 We didn’t dehydrated though thanks to our water purification tablets.
 Cuba was the only place we used them.

-Imodium, paracetamol, antihistamine.
+Imodium, paracetamol, antihistamine all fall under this category for your Cuba packing list and what to pack for Cuba.
 Take with you any pharmaceuticals you’ll need during your stay on the island. of Cuba.
 Prescription medication goes without saying but other essentials are hard to come buy.
 Plus you may need the painkillers for all the Mojito induced hangovers you’ll experience.

-I always recommend having a box of anti-histamine for insect bites or heat rashes.
-Which gets me on to my next point about insect repellents and after-bite.
+I always recommend having a box of anti-histamine for insect bites or heat rashes which leads me on to the next item on the list of what to pack for Cuba.

 First Aid Kit